People

 Raodatullah Abodunrin

-Post-Baccalaureate Research Education (PREP) Scholar
+Post-Baccalaureate Research Education (PREP) Scholar (July 2023-Aug 2024)

 Raodatullah (Raodah) Abodunrin recieved her BSE in Biomedical Engineering from Case Western Reserve University in 2023.
 Currently, she is at UTMB as a PREP Scholar.
 During her time at Case Western, she had the opportunity to work in a Pre-Clinical MRI lab where she tested the effects of long term exercise on insulin resistance and mitochondrial dysfunction.
 She is particularly interested in the computational side of research dealing with data modeling, processing, visualization, and optimization.
 Following her term as a PREP Scholar, Raodah intends to pursue a PhD in pharmaceutical engineering related field.
 In her spare time, Raodah loves Photography, True Crime, Cooking, and telling others she's a New Yorker by chance and Houstonian by Choice.